Heartland Home Loan FAQs

 A floating rate means that the interest rate will rise and fall in line with market conditions over the period of your loan.
 The benefit of this is the flexibility to make extra payments without cost.
 Remember: a floating interest rate may rise or fall depending on market conditions which may increase or decrease your repayment amounts.

-- Does Heartland have a revolving mortgage or revolving credit facility
+- Does Heartland offer a revolving credit facility?

 Repayments